 Interested candidates should register with the Optometric Residency Matching Service (https://natmatch.com).
 This service not only matches candidates with programs, but also offers an application service that permits candidates to apply to multiple residency programs through their website.
 Please see the Matching Service website for instructions and deadlines.

 In addition, candidates should directly contact the Program Coordinator for each program they wish to apply to.
-Program coordinators can provide candidates with additional information about specific programs, inform candidates of supplemental application materials that should be sent directly to the Coordinator, and assist in make arrangments for an interview.
+Program coordinators can provide candidates with additional information about specific programs, inform candidates of supplemental application materials that should be sent directly to the Coordinator, and assist in make arrangements for an interview.
 Interviews may be conducted in person or via telephone.

 Learning More About Residencies